vinayyadav-sudo/etechniketan_python_assignment_1/README.md

 assignment_submitted = False

 # a
-print("\na.
+print("a.
 Operator for True:", attendance or assignment_submitted)

 # b
 print("b.
 Operator for False:", attendance and assignment_submitted)